Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Background

-where each node $v$ receives messages from its neighbours $\Neighbours(v)$, $M_t$ is a learnable message function, $U_t$ is a learnable update function, and $\|$ denotes concatenation.
-Finally, the decoder maps the embeddings $\mathbf{h}_v^{(t)}$ to outputs $\mathbf{\hat{y}}^{(t)}$.
-At each iteration, the decoded output from the current step ${t}$ becomes the input for the next one at ${t+1}$, until the sequence of $T$ iterations has been completed.
+\end{small} where each node $v$ receives messages from its neighbours $\Neighbours(v)$, $M_t$ is a learnable message function, and $U_t$ is a learnable update function.
+A decoder maps the embeddings $\mathbf{h}_v^{(t)}$ to outputs $\mathbf{\hat{y}}^{(t)}$.
+At each iteration, the decoded output $\mathbf{\hat{y}}^{(t)}$ becomes the input for the next step at ${t+1}$, until the sequence of $T$ iterations has been completed.
 NAR relies on step-wise supervision by aligning $\mathbf{\hat{y}}^{(t)}$ with the internal states of the algorithm, and final-task supervision by aligning $\mathbf{\hat{y}}^T$ with the final output $\mathbf{y}^T$.
+The number of steps $T$ is typically fixed and given by the algorithm.
+In NAR, these trajectories are supervised with expert labels and do not use an MDP.

+The explicit trajectory alignment in the NAR training process fundamentally aims to improve out-of-distribution size generalisation in neural networks.
+NAR-based models are typically evaluated on OOD data points, where models trained on small instances are tested on significantly larger graph sizes.
+By learning algorithmic priors as inductive biases, network predictions are restricted to algorithmically meaningful trajectories rather than random data correlations.
+As a result, NAR models can generalise robustly and maintain accuracy beyond the training distribution.